openmeter/openmeter-RPI-get-ready/README.md

 - To get the RaspberryPi ready we will:
     - burn the SD card with the OS (Operating System)
         - configure a file on SD card for wifi with network-SSID + password
         - configure the SD card so the RPI will accept ssh
-    - Install **docker** on the RPI
+    - Install **docker and docker-compose** on the RPI
     - Install 'git' so we can 'clone' or download the 'openmeter' container configuration later as explained in the "openmeter" repo.

 ### Summary : RPI + OS + docker + git

 <img src = "./img/RPI_docker.png" alt = "needed hardware" width = "600px">

-    1.1 Hardware:
+ ##   1.1 Hardware:

 | What you need | where to buy |
 |:--- | :---: |